ranzlee/razorx-framework/README.md

 );
 ```
 - Returns complete HTML document
-- Changes browser URL (if navigating)
+- Used when browser navigates to new URL
 - Includes layout/root component
 - Typically used in GET handlers